atharaq/atharaq.github.io/cs2/lesson21.md

 <iframe src="https://www.youtube.com/embed/r8cMvABL9G4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 Please work on this, but you do not need to submit it.
+(I mentioned CodingRooms a couple of times here, but you can **safely ignore that** as I don't want to overload you all this weekend.)

 # Moodle Response